adfit11/MyAndroidThings/README.md

 Additionally (of course) it all needs to sync up with my Mac, via the cloud.
 The script uses Evernote to achieve a 2 way "sync":

-Firstly, it establishes an Evernote "Inbox" and creates a Things to do for any note in there that was created using an Android device Secondly, it reads the "Next" list from Things and maintains an Evernote note that matches that list
+* Firstly, it establishes an Evernote "Inbox" and creates a Things "to do" for any note found in there, that was created using an Android device
+* Secondly, it reads the "Next" list from Things and maintains an Evernote note that matches that list

 -----------------------------------------------------------------------------------------------------------------
 NOTES